Pipe Dreams: Water and Empire in Central Asia's Aral Sea Basin: Structure

 The book examines the historical development of irrigation projects in Central Asia in chronological order.
 The first chapter discusses the water management ambitions of the Tsarist regime following its conquest of Turkestan and briefly deals with Central Asian water-use customs.
 Chapter 2 deals with events in the late 19th century and notable figures, such as Grand Duke Nicholas Konstantinovich of Russia and his irrigation efforts in Central Asia.
 Chapter 3 focuses on the Tsarist state's struggles to expand irrigation capabilities before World War I. Chapter 4 deals with the Chu River project in Jetisu as well as the Central Asian revolt of 1916.
 Chapter 5 deals with Bolsheviks' postwar irrigation initiatives.
 Chapter 6 discusses the Soviet five-year plans and large-scale irrigation projects implemented in the 1930s, including the Vakhsh River irrigation project and the Great Ferghana Canal.
 The epilogue connects these historical developments to the Aral Sea crisis.

 Reception

 Pipe Dreams received acclaim from critics, particularly for Peterson's extensive archival research conducted across multiple countries.
 Marianne Kamp of Indiana University characterized the book as "a surprisingly fast-paced, multifaceted, and enjoyably readable volume."
 Sarah Cameron of the University of Maryland concluded that the work constitutes a significant contribution to the environmental history of Russia and the Soviet Union.
 Jennifer Keating of University College Dublin praised the book as an "excellent monograph."
+Jeff Sahadeo of Carleton University, praising the quality of the research that went into the book, concluded that it is a "book you hate to end."